g4rrucho/ColonistCompanion/README.md

 # 🧠 Colonist Companion

+# DISCLAIMER!
+Colonist.IO remade their UI so on 4P games, making it pretty much close to impossible parsing the resources cards when the other players steal from others and not you.

+# For 1v1 games, it works like a charm!
+Enjoy

 A smart Chrome extension that enhances your [Colonist.io](https://colonist.io) gameplay with real-time stats, resource tracking, and log parsing.

 > ⚠️ Unofficial fan-made tool.
 Not affiliated with Colonist.io.
 Built for fun, learning, and improving your Settlers strategy.
 You might also get an **little** edge on your oponents 😜